 I am a Brooklyn artist, born and bred.
 My art background and education has been diverse, beginning with private painting classes as a teenager.
 I hold degrees in ceramics, interdisciplinary studies and cultural education from Emily Carr University in Canada and Empire State College In New York.

-Clearly, I have never been a purist about artistic disciplines or materials.
-Beginning with my education I felt the need to explore a variety of visual media.
-This has served me well in that I possess an expanded “vocabulary” of formal and technical skills to help express my ideas, which are equally eclectic.
-When I began to take ceramics seriously, I almost immediately began to experiment with mixing other materials (fiberglass, paper, straw) into it and using it as a support for various surface treatments.
-All of that has continued to inform my art making.
+I have never been a purist about artistic disciplines or materials and because of that possess an expanded vocabulary of formal and technical skills to help express my eclectic ideas.
+Working with clay, I have introduced various other materials (fiberglass, paper, straw, glue) into it while also putting it to work as a support for various surface treatments.

-When I returned to New York I branched out into art education while maintaining my own practice.
+When I returned to New York , while maintaining my own practice, I taught art in New York City public schools, which has also had it's influence on my artwork.
 I currently mentor and lead professional development workshops for art teachers, and have become involved in curatorial work.

 Whatever else I do, making art is always primary.

 A detailed resume and list of exhibitions is available upon request